-Here we describe our algorithm for objective identification of interaction between MDs and dry intrusions.
-This algorithm was developed for this study and is only applied during instances when a monsoon depression was previously identified by the algorithm in Section 2b.
-Much of this algorithm's development was guided by visual examination of plots similar to those in Figure 1, over a range of pressure levels, for the 29 monsoon depression that occurred during the years 2000-2009.
+Here, we describe our algorithm for objective identification of interaction between MDs and dry intrusions.
+This algorithm was developed for this study and is only applied during instances when a monsoon depression was previously identified by the algorithm in section 2b.

+Much of this algorithm's development was guided by visual examination of plots similar to those in Fig. 1, over a range of pressure levels, for the 29 monsoon depressions that occurred during the years 2000-09.

-First the algorithm calculates RH{CTR}, the average relative humidity between 700 and 500 hPa 137 over 3×3 gridpoints (roughly 150×150 km2) centered on the MD center.
-700-500 hPa was 138 chosen because these are the heights where dry intrusions such as these have been studied before 139 (e.g., Parker et al. 2016), and because we wanted to capture features that extended vertically over a 140 significant depth.
-Then the algorithm calculates ΔRH , the difference between RH{CTR} and the 700-141 500 hPa mean relative humidity of all gridpoints within ten degrees of MD center (in the western 142 half only).
-It then searches for contiguous regions such that every gridpoint within the region has 143 ΔRH greater than a specified threshold value.
-If at least one such contiguous region exceeds a 144 threshold size, for two consecutive time steps, a dry intrusion interaction is diagnosed.
-145
+First, the algorithm calculates RH{CTR}, the average relative humidity between 700 and 500 hPa over 3×3 grid points (roughly $150 \times 150 \,\mathrm{km}^2$) centered on the MD center.
+We chose 700-500 hPa because these are the heights where dry intrusions such as these have been studied before (e.g., Parker et al. 2016) and because we wanted to capture features that extended vertically over a significant depth.
+Then, the algorithm calculates ΔRH , the difference between RH{CTR} and the 700-500-hPa mean relative humidity of all grid points within 10° of MD center (in the western half only).
+It then searches for contiguous regions, such that every grid point within the region has ΔRH greater than a specified threshold value.
+If at least one such contiguous region exceeds a threshold size for two consecutive time steps, a dry intrusion interaction is diagnosed.

-Below we will describe how we chose the threshold values used in the algorithm, but first we 146 present an example.
+Below, we will describe how we chose the threshold values used in the algorithm, but first, we present an example.
 Figure 1 illustrates this process at various stages for a single MD.
-Panel 147 a shows that the MD is far from the dry northwesterlies and no dry region is found within ten 148 degrees of the MD center, which is indicated by the square black outline over the north Bay of 149 Bengal.
-Twenty-four hours later, in Panel b, the dry intrusion has moved east and the MD has 150 moved slightly west, so a small fraction of the area where ΔRH exceeds the threshold is within 151 ten degrees of the MD.
-However, this area is not above the threshold size, and so no dry intrusion 152 interaction is diagnosed.
-153
+Figure 1a shows that the MD is far from the dry northwesterlies, and no dry region is found within 10° of the MD center, which is indicated by the square black outline over the north Bay of Bengal.
+Twenty-four hours later, in Fig. 1b, the dry intrusion has moved east, and the MD has moved slightly west, so a small fraction of the area where ΔRH exceeds the threshold is within 10° of the MD.
+However, this area is not above the threshold size, and so no dry intrusion interaction is diagnosed.

-Twelve hours later (Panel c), a large enough dry area is within ten degrees of the MD center that a dry intrusion interaction is diagnosed.
-In this example, all times prior to 2009-09-05-18Z are classified as pre-DI, and that time and all subsequent times are classified as post-DI.
-Panel d shows the interaction several days later, when the MD has propagated further west and swept the dry intrusion into the outer half of the MD circulation.
+Twelve hours later (Fig. 1c), a large-enough dry area is within 10° of the MD center that a dry intrusion interaction is diagnosed.
+In this example, all times prior to 1800 UTC 5 September 2009 are classified as pre-DI, and that time and all subsequent times are classified as post-DI.
+Figure 1d shows the interaction several days later, when the MD has propagated farther west and swept the dry intrusion into the outer half of the MD circulation.